alexiscarlier/LearningGoAndReact/learing-diary.md

 ## Overview

-A record of the steps we took to learn essential features of Go and React, which we use to continually reflect on progress and plan next steps.
+A record of the steps we took to learn essential features of Go and React, which we use to continually reflect on progress and set specific actions.

 ### Day 1 - Monday